Mason Weaver: Cal Poly controversy

 On November 12, 2002, California Polytechnic State University, San Luis Obispo student Steve Hinkle posted a flier on a public bulletin board announcing a College Republicans-sponsored talk by Mason Weaver.
 The flyer listed the name of Weaver's book "It’s OK to Leave the Plantation" the name of the author, the date and time of the event and a picture of Mr. Weaver.
 Several students had complained the flier was offensive.
 Mr. "Hinkle offered to discuss the flier, but to no avail.
 After he left, a student called the university police, whose official report stated that officers had responded to complaints about “a suspicious white male passing out literature of an offensive racial nature.”
 The Cal Poly Judicial Affairs Office, after a seven-hour hearing in February 2003, found Hinkle guilty of "disruption of a campus event".
 The university was then sued by the Foundation for Individual Rights in Education (FIRE) and the ACLU.
 The case was settled, with the student's record expunged of the incident and the university agreeing to narrow their definition of "disruption" to cover only willful disruption.

 Alleged statements about women

-In 2019, Media Matters alleged that Weaver stated women should be handmaidens, and that homosxuality is "evil" and an "abomination".
+In 2019, Media Matters alleged that Weaver stated in his youtube channel that women should be handmaidens, and that homosexuality is "evil" and an "abomination".
 Weaver denied making any such comments.